SaiKumarGandikota1423/terraform-modules/ec2/README.md

 #### Inputs
 # * ami (Optional): AMI ID is optional.
 Default ami is ami-03265a0778a880afb which is centos8 from AWS Vendor in AWS console.
 * ami (Optional): AMI ID is optional.
-Default ami is ami-0b4f379183e5706b9 which is centos8 from AWS Vendor in AWS console.
+Default ami is ami-0b4f379183e5706b9 which is centos8 in EC2 console from the AWS Vendor.
 * instance_type(Optional): default value is t2.micro
 * tags (Optional): default value is empty.